silexlabs/Silex-v2-prototype2/readme.txt

 ** to do **

 bugs !
-* delete a container when it is a master or not, and uncheck master when the container is not on any page
-* ecouter window.resize, et dispatcher window.resize dans Page::open
-* pas de "name" par defaut car tooltip relou
 * icon "edit" sur les composants (edit text ou url)
 * supprimer la fonction "fermer"?
 * ajout road map: